-- the London Plan (being reviewed by Mayor Sadiq Khan and due to be examined in public November 2018 to March 2019.)
+- the London Plan (reviewed by Mayor Sadiq Khan and being ‘examined in public’ January to March 2019)

 - the Local Plans of the London Boroughs, and the Local Plans of the two Mayoral Development Corporations (the OPDC and the London Legacy Development Corporation).